-eratures and limit inflammation postoperatively Use it as much as you like or can tolerate for the first 72 hours.
-After the first 72 hours, try to use it 4-5 times per day for the first two weeks after surgery.
-Use it as you wish after 2 weeks.
-Information about picking up an ice machine is in this hip packet.
-Do not wear the brace over the ice machine pad. g simple ice packs, ice the hip as much as you can for the first 72 hours - nutes on, 20 minutes off.
-Ice your hip 4-5 times per day after the first 72 hours.
-Place the ice onto the hip over a thin layer of clothing or material, but never directly onto the skin.
-Use as you wish after 2 weeks.
-Co ontin uous Passive Motion (CPM) Machine se of CPM has been shown to promote early healing following surgery and decrease the scar tissue or adhesions post-operatively. accep on the day/evening of surgery if you have time and feel up to it.
-However, it is also table to start using the CPM machine the first day after surgery.
-Make sure to bring the machine with you to the hospital.
-Use th nis for a total of between 4 and 6 hours per day for a total of 6 weeks. an split up into increments if you get sore/tired.
-You will need assistance to get into the for the first few of days after surgery.
-Settin gs: Start with the settings at 20 degrees extension and 55 degrees of flexion Increase by 7-8 degrees per day as tolerated.
-DO NOT GO PAST 0-90 DEGREES. □ de Example: Day 1, 20 of ext and 55 of flexion.
-Day 2: 12 degrees of extension and 63 grees of flexion, etc. Use for a total of 6 weeks.
-To help in the prevention of lower back pain, try and maintain proper spine alignment while in the CPM; you may roll a towel or use a small pillow behind your lower back.
+- Use it as much as you like or can tolerate for the first 72 hours. - After the first 72 hours, try to use it 4-5 times per day for the first two weeks after surgery. - Use it as you wish after 2 weeks. - □ Information about picking up an ice machine is in this hip packet. - Do not wear the brace over the ice machine pad. - If using simple ice packs, ice the hip as much as you can for the first 72 hours 20 minutes on, 20 minutes off. - Ice your hip 4-5 times per day after the first 72 hours. - Place the ice onto the hip over a thin layer of clothing or material, but never directly onto the skin. - Use as you wish after 2 weeks.

+Continuous Passive Motion (CPM) Machine

+- The use of CPM has been shown to promote early healing following surgery and decrease the risk of scar tissue or adhesions post-operatively. - Start on the day/evening of surgery if you have time and feel up to it.
+However, it is also acceptable to start using the CPM machine the first day after surgery.
+Make sure to bring the CPM machine with you to the hospital. - Use this for a total of between 4 and 6 hours per day for a total of 6 weeks. - You can split up into increments if you get sore/tired.
+You will need assistance to get into the CPM for the first few of days after surgery. - Settings: Start with the settings at 20 degrees extension and 55 degrees of flexion - □ Increase by 7-8 degrees per day as tolerated.
+DO NOT GO PAST 0-90 DEGREES. - Example: Day 1, 20 of ext and 55 of flexion.
+Day 2: 12 degrees of extension and 63 degrees of flexion, etc. - Use for a total of 6 weeks. - To help in the prevention of lower back pain, try and maintain proper spine alignment while in the CPM; you may roll a towel or use a small pillow behind your lower back.